 Kentucky bluegrass begins growth early, and early grazing appears to reduce its abundance in the community and favor other grasses and forbs.
 Fire removes senescent vegetation and promotes early green-up.
-This should concentrate grazing on the burned part of the patch burn pastures in 2015 early in the season and may help reduce Kentucky bluegrass.
+This should have concentrated grazing on the burned part of the patch burn pastures in 2015 early in the season and potentially reduced Kentucky bluegrass.
 However, five to 10 years of grazing treatments will be required to change the plant species composition fundamentally.